27 MARCH – 15 APRIL 2019

 By Jason Boyce

-A Kingdom in the clouds, The land of the Thunder Dragon.
-There are many names for this incredible place but one would be doing it an injustice, there is absolutely nothing like experiencing the Kingdom of Bhutan first-hand.
-The air and water are clean and refreshing and the people are incredibly friendly and welcoming in all parts of Bhutan.
+“A Kingdom in the clouds”, “the land of the Thunder Dragon”, there are many names for this incredible place, but there is absolutely nothing like experiencing the kingdom of Bhutan first-hand.
+The air and water are clean and refreshing, and the people are incredibly friendly and welcoming in all parts of Bhutan.
 It is a beautifully quiet country with good infrastructure for tourism.
-The government has a handle on tourism and can be considered “green” as they have many environmental protection laws and regulations for the good of the natural ecosystem in Bhutan.
+The government has a handle on tourism and can be considered “green”, as there are many environmental protection laws and regulations for the good of the natural ecosystem in Bhutan.

 Day 1, 27th March 2019.
 Arrival in Paro, Bhutan.